Me, Myself, and Why #262

 Jennifer Ouellette is the author of four popular science books for the general public: "Me, Myself and Why: Searching for the Science of Self", "The Calculus Diaries: How Math Can Help You Lose Weight, Win in Vegas, and Survive a Zombie Apocalypse", "The Physics of the Buffyverse", and "Black Bodies and Quantum Cats: Tales from the Annals of Physics".
 Jennifer's work has appeared in the Washington Post, Slate, Smithsonian, Mental Floss, Discover, Salon, Nature, Physics Today, Symmetry, Physics World, and New Scientist, among other venues.
 She maintains a personal science-and-culture blog at Scientific American called Cocktail Party Physics, featuring her avatar altar-ego/evil twin, Jen-Luc Piquant.

-Ed Yong is an award-winning science writer.
+Ed Yong is an award-winning staff science writer at The Atlantic.
 His blog "Not Exactly Rocket Science" is hosted by National Geographic, and his work has also appeared in Wired, Nature, the BBC, New Scientist, the Guardian, the Times, Aeon, Discover, Scientific American, The Scientist, the BMJ, Slate, and more.

 Help Support Science for the People